nipy/mindboggle/README.rst

 Mindboggle
 ==========

-This package enables a user to automate anatomical labeling and shape analysis of MRI brain image data.
+This package enables a user to automate anatomical labeling, feature extraction, and shape analysis of MRI brain image data.

 Website
 =======

-Current information can always be found at the Mindboggle website:

     http://www.mindboggle.info